 The use of certain vitamins and minerals can be extremely useful in helping to correct Polycystic Ovary Syndrome, along with a good diet.

 Chromium helps to encourage the formation of glucose tolerance factor (GTF), which is required to make insulin more efficient.
 A deficiency of chromium can lead to insulin resistance.
 It also helps to control cravings and reduces hunger.
-Can help to reduce insulin resistance associated with PCOS
+This can help to reduce insulin resistance associated with PCOS

 The B vitamins are very important in helping to control the symptoms of PCOS.
 Vitamin B2 helps to burn fat, sugar and protein into energy.
 B3 is a component of GTF which is released every time blood sugar rises, and vitamin B3 helps to keep the levels in balance.
 Vitamin B5 has been shown to help with weight loss and B6 is also important for maintaining hormone balance and, together with B2 and B3, is necessary for normal thyroid function.